Why is My Christmas Cactus Dropping Buds?

 There must be more hours of darkness (more then 12 hours) then light for your Christmas cactus to form flowers properly.

-(If your Cactus does not display any flowers at all then read my article why is my Christmas cactus not blooming for the solutions).
+(If your Cactus does not display any flowers at all, then read my article Why is my Christmas cactus not blooming for the solutions).

 Moving the Christmas Cactus can Cause Flower buds to drop off

-Christmas cactus requires quite a specific sequence of conditions for flowering, so moving the plant can disrupt the environment to which the plant is familiar which causes flower bud drop.
+I’ve learned that Christmas cactus requires quite a specific sequence of conditions for flowering, so moving the plant can disrupt the environment to which the plant is familiar which causes flower bud drop.

 Ensure that your cactus stays in one consistent place during the flower bud formation from around September and try not to move it or turn it around for any reason to reduce stress and prevent the buds from dropping.